Torrenting can offer access to a vast array of digital content, but what happens if you get caught in the act?

 Every computer that downloads a torrent client or signs onto a torrent site becomes part of a peer-to-peer (P2P) network.
 When someone uploads an mp3, tiny bits of that mp3 are stored on computers all across the network.

 When you download that mp3, all those tiny bits are reassembled and saved to your hard drive.
 Hence the name “torrenting,” because many streams combine to make your download.

-Internet service providers (ISPs) have two ways to see if anybody is using their WiFi for P2P file sharing.
+Internet service providers (ISPs) have two ways to see if anybody is using their WiFi for P2P file sharing or to determine what happens when you get caught torrenting.
 The first is to look for telltale activity.